LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 * [Brasil API](https://brasilapi.com.br) - ZIP code field.
 * [VIACEP](https://viacep.com.br) - ZIP code field.

-== Screenshots ==

-1. New plugin settings page.
-2. Old cart screen using the Gutenberg block editor.
-3. New cart screen using the Gutenberg block editor.
-4. Old cart screen using the WooCommerce shortcode.
-4. New cart screen using the WooCommerce shortcode.
-6. Number field using the Gutenberg block editor.
-7. Number field using the WooCommerce shortcode.
-8. Progress bar in Gutenberg cart.
-9. Progress bar in Gutenberg checkout.
-10. Progress bar in Legacy cart.
-11. Progress bar in Legacy checkout.
-12. New postcode component.
-13. New layout for postcode component.
-14. New mask for phone number.
-15. New POSTCODE search.

 == Changelog ==

 = 4.5.0 - 24/10/2025 =